greenhost/viper/doc/README.md

 # Viper beta 8 (mamba)
-Viper helps with best practices for VPN access.
+Viper is Windows OpenVPN client software designed for Internet access over an VPN connection.

 > WARNING: At the time of this writing this software is still in a BETA
 > development state.
 It is very well possible that bugs might still lurk